cktan/tomlc99/README.md

 A normal *make* suffices.
 Alternately, you can also simply include the `toml.c` and `toml.h` files in your project.

+## Install

+Invoking `make install` will install the header file in /usr/local/include and library files in /usr/local/lib.
+Alternatively, specify `make install prefix=/a/file/path` to install into /a/file/path/include and /a/file/path/lib/.

 ## Testing

 To test against the standard test set provided by BurntSushi/toml-test: